How to Reduce Stomach Bloating Symptoms

 Introduction

-Bloating is not a major medical problem, but it can be unpleasant and embarrassing.
+Stomach bloating is not a major medical problem, but it can be unpleasant and embarrassing.
 Bloating symptoms can include abdominal pain, gas, burping, and stomach cramps.
-This article will go over how to naturally treat bloating symptoms.
+This article will discuss how to treat bloating symptoms naturally.

 Reasons and Treatments of Bloated Stomach Symptoms